MorganShowman/appd/README.md

-  up SERVICES                  # Create and start services stop SERVICES                # Stop services restart SERVICES             # Restart services exec SERVICE COMMAND         # Execute a command in a running container
+  up SERVICES                  # Create and start services stop SERVICES                # Stop services restart SERVICES             # Restart services exec SERVICE -c "COMMAND"    # Execute a command in a running container

 Note: appd looks for apps in the $APP_PATH directory.
       APPNAME can be . for current app.